blovetree/blovetree.github.io/_posts/2019-12-24-Linux-Travel-Prework-os.markdown

 6、(optional) make any kernel config changes: `make menuconfig`

-7、`make clean`

-8、(To apply a patch) `git apply <name>.patch`
+7、(To apply a patch) `git apply <name>.patch`

-9、(particularly) You need to backport patches to the 3.0.7 and 3.1.7 kernels to fix compatibility issues that prevent booting.
+8、(particularly) You need to backport patches to the 3.0.7 and 3.1.7 kernels to fix compatibility issues that prevent booting.
 The patches can be found here(https://github.com/LinuxPerfStudy/ExperimentSetup/tree/master/boot_patches).

-10、build the linux-image and linux-header: (2-4h?)
+9、build the linux-image and linux-header: (2-4h?)

-``make -j `getconf _NPROCESSORS_ONLN` deb-pkg LOCALVERSION=-'version'`` version换成任意英文或者数字
+``make -j `getconf _NPROCESSORS_ONLN` deb-pkg LOCALVERSION=-<version>`` version换成任意英文或者数字

-11、`cd ..`
+10、`cd ..`

-12、install the custom kernel:
+11、install the custom kernel:

 `sudo dpkg -i *.deb`